Stuycs-K/final-project-10-klem-spencer-anderson-spencer/WORKLOG.md

 Worked on nonce, counter, and block encoding

 ### 5/29/24
-Worked on function that combines all items, reworked text splitting
+Worked on function that combines all items and runs program, reworked text splitting